Follow Italianism

 Francesca Barbanti works at the Comune di Roma and coordinates the transcription of civil acts from abroad | Photo: Disclosure

-Responsible for the transcription of civil status acts from abroad in the Comune di Rome, Francesca Barbanti stated, in an interview published by the portal Public Lens, that Decree-Law 36/2025 “frontally violates the Italian Constitution”.
-The rule imposes new barriers to the recognition of Italian citizenship jure sanguinis, that is, by descent.
+Responsible for transcribing civil status documents originating from abroad in the Comune di Roma (Municipality of Rome).
+Francesca Barbanti stated, in an interview published by the portal Public Lensthat Decree-Law 36/2025 "directly violates the Italian Constitution."
+The law imposes new barriers to the recognition of Italian citizenship. jure sanguinis, that is, by descent.

 Approved on March 28, the decree – which needs to be converted into law – establishes that requests not yet filed by the 27th of that month will be automatically rejected.
 The text highlights that retroactivity is one of the most critical points.